henrow5/bank-tech-test/README.md

 jest --coverage
 ```

-## Additional Information
+# Approach

-I decided to use two classes as I felt that three or more seemed unnecesssary.
+I decided to use two classes as I felt that three seemed unnecesssary.

 The BankAccount class is responsible for holding state i.e. storing all transactions and the balance, as well as manipulating its own data.

-The BankStatement class acts like a display.
-It consumes the BankAccount class and gets the data from it to be printed into a statement for a user to view.
+The BankStatement class acts like a viewer of data.
+It consumes the BankAccount class and gets the data from it to be formatted into a statement for a user to view.

 ![screenshot](./btt-classes-diagram.png)

 I used a Test-driven developement approach for the creation of this program, starting with a test and then implementing a feature.
 I have unit tests to test each class in isolation as well as integration tests for the interaction of both classes together.
+Test coverage is 100%